rcrdk/ignite-pizzashop-web/README.md

 <!-- - [Deploy]() -->
 - [Back-End API](https://github.com/rocketseat-education/pizzashop-api)
-> The Resend integration was disabled, insert any value at `RESEND_API_KEY` on `.env` file.
-To get the access link check your terminal logs.
+> The Resend integration was disabled.
+To run app and get access url, insert any value at `RESEND_API_KEY` on `.env` file; In `seed.ts` find and copy the e-mail for sign inside create restaurant manager seed function; Paste the e-mail on login and get the access url on api console terminal.

 ## ⚙️ Enviroment Variables